 Clipboard Wall

 Clipboards are such a handy tool for showcasing art that changes often.
-They’re perfect for those spontaneous watercolor sessions my niece loves!
+They’re perfect for those spontaneous watercolor sessions my niece loves, or for hanging up pages filled with new art journal ideas!

 Pants Hangers